maximumevilcoverage/blog/CS For Laymen Topic 1: Algorithmic Analysis.md

 # Big O Notation

-Big O, Big Theta, and Big Omega are mathematical notations which describe the asymptotic growth rates of mathematical functions (they don't necessarily have anything to do with algorithms).
+Big O, Big Theta, and Big Omega are mathematical notations which describe the **asymptotic** growth rates of mathematical functions (they don't necessarily have anything to do with algorithms).
+Things like "the number of positions in chess" is constant, so an algorithm visiting every possible position in chess is O(1).

 As an aside: Big O notation has been in use since the 19th century but Don Knuth proposed it for use in computing in a 1976 ACM SIGACT newsletter ("Big Omicron and big Omega and big Theta").

 Big O gives an asymptotic upper bound, Big Omega gives an asymptotic lower bound, and Big Theta is an asymptotically tight bound (the Big Theta of f is both a Big O and a Big Omega of f).
 Hence, each function can have infinitely many Big Os and Big Omegas but it can only have one (meaningful) Big Theta.
 Basically, you get the Big Theta of a function by dropping non-dominant terms (i.e everything except the most dominant i.e fastest growing term) and constant factors (do not drop non-constant factors).
 For precise definitions see CLRS3 page 45.
-There is also little o and little omega notation (which are rarely used) which are similar: whereas big O is like a >= relation, little o is like a > relation, i.e if f is o(g) then the growth rate of g has to be strictly greater than f.
+There is also little o and little omega notation (which are rarely used) which are similar: whereas big O is like a >= relation, little o is like a > relation, i.e if f is o(g) then it means f grows strictly slower than g.
 So f(n) = n is O(n) but is NOT o(n), but it is o(n^2).
 And little omega is just the inverse.
 For precise definitions see CLRS3 page 50.

 Here's a brief list of terms in descending order of dominance, where c is a constant:
 1. infinity